 A high school diploma or equivalent is typically required for most interiors degree programs and many students will need a minimum GPA and SAT/ACT score depending on the school.
 Once you obtain your degree, additional interiors certifications required to pursue a career in this field.

 There are many different interiors degree levels.
-You can spend many years getting as high as a master's in interior architecture to something that takes less time like a associate's.
-The time it takes to complete a interiors degree varies depending on the program.
+You can spend many years getting as high as a in interior architecture to something that takes less time like a .
+How long it takes to complete some common interiors degree levels is shown below.

 |Degree||Credit Requirements||Typical Program Length|